 The Heckscher Foundation for Children was founded in 1921 to promote the welfare of children, primarily in New York City.
 We fund organizations serving youth in the fields of education and academic support, arts education, health, recreation and social services, capacity building and technical assistance, and workforce development.
 The Foundation does not participate in annual appeals, endowments, fundraising events or political efforts.

-The Heckscher Foundation for Children seeks to "level the playing field" for underserved youth.
-In all of our giving activities, we stress the achievement of positive, measureable, clear outcomes and are particularly interested in programs that are prepared to critically evaluate their work.
+The Heckscher Foundation for Children seeks to “level the playing field” for underserved youth.
+In all of our giving activities, we stress the achievement of positive, measurable, clear outcomes and are particularly interested in programs that are prepared to critically evaluate their work.

 The Foundation’s metrics-driven approach requires that current and prospective grantees evaluate their programming such that the “whom, what, when and where” are defined to highlight the value-add of a particular program to the participants served.
 Funding inquiries should include: